kaliber5/ember-cli-yadda-opinionated/README.md

 ##### Element HTML attr

 Checks if given element has given HTML attr.
-Optionally checks the attr to match given value
+Optionally checks the attr to match given value.

 Will crash if no elements or more than one element matched.